jsmaxi/move-playground-onchain/README.md

 Make sure that .shuttle folder is created in agent root with config.toml file and Shuttle project id set inside: `id = "proj..."`

 Also make sure to create Secrets.toml file in agent root and set environment variable inside of it: `OPENAI_API_KEY = "your-api-key"`

+---

+### Main Features:

+- In-browser Move code editor
+- One-click compilation and deployment to Movement network
+- Integrated AI security audit checks for common vulnerabilities and tips
+- AI assistant to help with code generation, debugging and best practices
+- Native MOVE token payments for system actions
+- Move smart contract examples
+- Wallet connect functionality

+### Security

+This is experimental software.
+Use at your own risk.
+Check your smart contracts thoroughly before deploying to Movement mainnet.